Senators warn of 'urgent' threat to US elections

-With the midterm elections around the corner, lawmakers Wednesday warned in stark terms of the dire need to harden U.S. election system against attacks from foreign adversaries, warning that, even after Russia's brazen attempt to influence the 2016 presidential election, the country is still woefully unprepared.
+With the midterm elections around the corner, lawmakers Wednesday warned in stark terms of the dire need to harden the U.S. election system against attacks from foreign adversaries, saying that, even after Russia's brazen attempt to influence the 2016 presidential election, the country is still woefully unprepared.

 "The threat is real, the need to act is urgent," vice chairman Mark Warner, a Virginia Democrat, agreed.
 "We need the administration to accelerate its efforts.
 Perhaps most of all, we need a president who will acknowledge the gravity of this threat.
 The fact that the president did not even bring up the topic of our election security when he called Vladimir Putin to congratulate him on his 'victory' in a pre-cooked election, is extremely troubling."